China naval chief says minor incident could spark war in South China Sea

 Separately, China suffered a legal setback on Thursday when an arbitration court in the Netherlands ruled it had jurisdiction to hear some territorial claims the Philippines has filed against Beijing over the South China Sea.

 The court said additional hearings would be held to decide the merits of the Philippines' arguments.
-China has not participated in the proceedings and does not recognize the court's authority in the case.
+China has not participated in the proceedings and does not recognise the court's authority in the case.

 Manila filed the case in 2013 to seek a ruling on its right to exploit the South China Sea waters in its 200-nautical mile exclusive economic zone (EEZ) as allowed under the United Nations Convention on the Law of the Sea (UNCLOS).